Pannonia: Administration

 Pannonia Superior was under the consular legate, who had formerly administered the single province, and had three legions under his control.
 Pannonia Inferior was at first under a praetorian legate with a single legion as the garrison; after Marcus Aurelius, it was under a consular legate, but still with only one legion.
 The frontier on the Danube was protected by the establishment of the two colonies Aelia Mursia and Aelia Aquincum by Hadrian.

-Under Diocletian, a fourfold division of the country was made:
+Under Diocletian and his successors, a fourfold division of the country was made: